 The Future of Food: Printed Meals [Online Event]

-Partnered with the Embassy of the Kingdom of the Netherlands in Singapore, and the Netherlands Innovation Network
+Presented by the Embassy of the Kingdom of the Netherlands in Singapore, and the Netherlands Innovation Network

 As the global need to innovate and to sustainably feed our planet becomes an imperative, science and technology will be essential in helping to solve this global food challenge.
 And one of these solutions could be with 3D printing technology, which is not new, though it is usually associated with creating materials to build cars, planes and houses.
 But after Russian cosmonauts printed meat in space — showing how useful the applications of 3D printing can be — food printing has gained traction.